 Located in the 9e, at the base of the hill that Montmartre rests on top of, rests a small museum whose quaint exterior looks more like it belongs in a small countryside village than in the heart of Paris.

 This is the Museum of Romantic Life, a museum dedicated to romantic art, particularly that of George Sand.

-In addition to the small museum, there is also a lovely garden with a cafe attached, which makes the perfect place to catch your breath from sightseeing in Paris.
+In addition to the small museum, there’s also a lovely garden with a cafe attached; the perfect place to catch your breath from sightseeing in Paris.